When it comes to insulating your home, you have several material options to choose from.

 Cellulose is actually one of the earliest types of insulation, but it didn’t become a popular choice for homes until the 1950s.

-Both fiberglass and cellulose are what is most commonly found in homes built between 1950 and 1980.
+Both fiberglass and cellulose are what are most commonly found in homes built between 1950 and 1980.

 Foam insulation first hit the scene in the 1970s as an alternative to fiberglass or cellulose.
 It was a material that was easier to use in home construction because of its expanding capabilities.
 Foam took off as an insulation material commonly used over the past 20 years.